TechsCode-Team/InsaneVaultsWiki/faq/index.md

   You can for now only add a maximum of 10 vault types
-* **`Can i migrate storages from Player Vaults, Minepacks, Cosmic Vaults, Ultra Backpacks and Backpack?`** Yes, you can migrate storages from all those plugins If you wish to have to have import support for a not listed plugin, just let us know
+* **`Can i migrate storages from Player Vaults, Minepacks, Cosmic Vaults, Ultra Backpacks and Backpack?`** Yes, you can migrate storages from all those plugins If you wish to have the ability to import storages for a not listed plugin, just let us know